webthethird/web3-tutorials/README.md

 insightful nuggets of useful info nestled in there with the introductory stuff.
 Anyway, what better place is there to start than from the top?
 All I know is I need to put what I know together with everything else I need to learn to finish what I started years ago, and I need to start _right now!_

+- Chainlink out-of-the-box features:
+  - Price Feeds
+  - Verifiable Random Numbers (VRF)
+  - Keepers: Listen for external triggers and look-up actions specified for specific contracts
+  - Http GET API calls (does not come with the decentralized network of Chainlink nodes)
+- Requesting data from Chainlink nodes requires LINK